Halftime switch helps Wales snatch US draw with late Bale penalty

 "It was nothing against Dan James, but the game suited Kieffer to get us up the pitch," Page said.
 "We played over the top into Kieffer, it was a tactical decision."

-Wales were able to apply pressure at the other end and went close twice in quick succession.
-First Ben Davies forced a superb stop from goalkeeper Matt Turner before Moore headed the resultant corner just over with a chance he should have buried.
+Wales were able to apply pressure and went close twice in quick succession.
+First Ben Davies forced a superb stop from US goalkeeper Matt Turner before Moore headed the resultant corner just over with a chance he should have buried.

 Wales’ pressure paid dividends as they won a penalty when Tim Ream, already on a yellow card for a cynical challenge earlier in the half, went through the back of Bale, who made no mistake from the spot as he thrashed the ball wide of Turner.

-"Wales were very direct in the second half," US coach Gregg Berhalter said.
+"One thing I know about this team is that we never give up.
+We keep fighting and we always find a way."

+US coach Gregg Berhalter said Wales' switch to a more direct style after halftime was difficult for his side to contain.

 "They have a big team and they made it very difficult.
-They stepped up the pressure.
+They stepped up the pressure," he said.

 "But I thought the guys handled it well.
 We kept it up to the end, it was a hard-fought game and we left everything out there."

-Wales head into Friday's game against Iran buoyed by their improved display in the second 45 minutes, while the US will rue two points dropped from a winning position as they face a crunch clash with impressive England, who earlier beat Iran 6-2.
+Wales head into Friday's game against Iran buoyed by the result, while the US will rue two points dropped from a winning position as they face a crunch clash with impressive England, who earlier thrashed Iran 6-2.

-"Before we play Iran the medical team will have work to do," Page added.
-"We have players not playing week-in, week-out, they are cramping up."